Frederic Beauchemin withdrawn from Quebec Liberal Party caucus

 -

-In the neighbourhood of Caswell Hills, a house was found overrun not by people but by dozens of cats.
+In the neighbourhood of Caswell Hill, a house was found overrun not by people but by dozens of cats.
 A concerned neighbour brought the situation to light.